Popups Suck—let’s Talk About Why (and How to Fix Them)

 visitor's device is mobile

-This argument is actually quite true (although we can probably dispense with the “childish” bit).
+This argument is actually quite true.
 Popups suck because they cater to people with short attention spans.

 But here’s the thing: even though we’d rather not admit it, nearly everyone has a short attention span these days.